You Are the Reason: Music video

 The official music video for the song was released on Calum Scott's YouTube channel on 5 January 2018.
-As of 27 October 2025, it has since gained nearly 1.3 billion views and 7.8 million likes.
+As of 13 September 2026, it has since gained nearly 1.4 billion views and 8.1 million likes.

 The video shows Calum singing the song as he walks Kyiv's Khreschatyk Street, seeing couples and best friends walk by, making him feel lonely.
 The video then cuts to a scene in a house featuring a husband and a pregnant wife, then returns to Calum singing.
 He watches a family walking towards a car, but having the father separated from the mother and daughter.
 Calum leaves the scene and walks through the plaza overlooked by the Bell Tower of Saint Sophia Cathedral as the camera shows a spotlight being aimed at a building, which then shows a man inside the building talking to his anxious significant other.

 The video briefly returns to Calum singing then shows a family, consisting of a husband, wife, and two adolescent children in a bedroom with the wife's sick elderly mother and the children's grandmother, depicting her last moments.
-The video returns to Calum fixing the collar of his coat, then cuts back to the scene of the sick grandmother, showing her passing as the wife cries.
+The video returns to Calum fixing the collar of his coat, then cuts back to the scene of the sick grandmother, showing her dying as the wife cries.
 As Calum walks under a bridge, the camera cuts to a couple riding a taxi, with the woman giving the man an earphone to listen music to.
 The camera then cuts to Calum watching a couple dance in a spotlight.
 The scene briefly shifts to a clip taken from over the park, then returns to the couple dancing.
 Calum is later seen walking towards a man smiling with the spotlight following a girl running behind Calum.
 The two reunite and kiss as Calum walks beside them.
 Calum ends the song while looking at the camera and the video ends as he walks away.